 If you have specific questions about the Education Program, reach out to the Chapter Development Manager, Abdul at email@example.com

 Although the Electronic Warfare/Electronic Attack realm is heavily Classified (as you can imagine), there are a number of very interesting Unclassified facts that can be discussed with those who attend this very special NDIA event.

 As soon as we have a date and location for the event (it will likely be held on Nellis AFB), that information will be posted here on this website.

 Here's a little advance reading on the subject: https://en.wikipedia.org/wiki/Electronic_warfare

-This event will familiarize you with layered components required to achieve the Effects-Based Cyber Enterprise, and will help you understand how your business interests may be helpful to their mission.
+This event familiarized attendees with the layered components required to achieve the Effects-Based Cyber Enterprise, and helped all understand how their business interests may be helpful to the mission.